jaze-afrin/data-analytics-portfolio/Parkinsons-Analysis-PowerBI/README.md

 Challenges Faced

+One of the major challenges was consolidating the data from multiple files, including JSON files, ensuring a consistent structure across all datasets.

 Consolidating sensor data, including accelerometer and gyroscope readings, was a challenge, especially when dealing with multiple tasks and patient conditions.

 Deciding which tasks to include in the analysis for accurate score calculation was another key challenge.